Chamber approved salary floor for nurses and health agents - Notícias

 Medications on the ANS list

-The National Supplementary Health Agency (ANS) will have a period of 180 days to complete the analysis of the process of including procedures and medicines in the list of those that must be supplied by health plans.
+The National Supplementary Health Agency (ANS) will have a period of 180 days to complete the analysis of the process of inclusion of procedures and medicines in the list of those that must be supplied by health plans.

 The rule is contained in Provisional Measure 1067/21, converted into Law 14.307/22.
 In addition to this period, there may be another 90 days of possible extension.